bakercp/ofxSpatialHash/README.md

 ofxSpatialHash
 ==============

-A 2D/3D spatial hash using nanoflann useful for quick nearest neighbor calculations.
+A collection of 2D/3D spatial hashing algorithms.
+Useful for quick nearest neighbor calculations.

 Allows for an all-in-one approach to spatially indexing existing point clouds for rapid 2D/3D search.